unitymakesus/rtp/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==
+= 3.0.6 =
+* Disable "enter" key on the Target URL field
+* Add copy to clipboard to the add/edit link page
+* Fix the incorrect message being display when updating a link
+* Redirect to the links list page after creating or updating a link
+* Add the ability to sort by Clicks to the links list table

+= 3.0.5 =
+* Fix description conflict with the WP Product Review plugin
+* Avoid menu position conflicts
+* Add Target column to links list table
+* Disable auto-saving on links
+* Fix links having Draft status on creation
+* Fix not being able to Create/Edit links until saving options
+* Fix Prettybar color issue when saving plugin options

+= 3.0.4 =
+* Fix clicks pagination

 = 3.0.3 =
 * Fix Avada Fusion Builder conflict
 * Fix redirect caching on update/welcome page